occrp/COVID-19-spending-2020/README.md

 This dataset contains information on the prices paid per unit for certain COVID-19 purchases.
 The information can also be found in the [Unit Prices Sheet](https://docs.google.com/spreadsheets/d/10VL5FpviSXctagcoQM_pr0xP4Lsmzzc3-i7mEyCE2kw/edit?usp=sharing).
 This data comes from multiple sources.
 In Ukraine, for example, data came from the [Prozorro](https://prozorro.gov.ua/en/tender/search/) procurement platform.
 In Portugal, data was obtained from the government and filtered and categorized by our media partner [Publico](https://www.publico.pt).
 Czech data was filtered by [hlidacstatu.cz](https://www.hlidacstatu.cz/).
 Most of the time there is a reference to a source and an ID corresponding to the relevant tender or contract.

+## A note on working with tender data

+Tender data is notoriously difficult to work with.
+The most common caveats are:

+* The data is **incomplete** in many ways.
+Most of the countries don't publish all of their expenses.
+In some countries (e.g. Portugal, Spain, Czechia, Russia, UK) nearly all contracts are openly published.
+In others (e.g. Germany, France, the Netherlands) only the largest, so called EU-level tenders are published.
+The largest tenders account for only about ~1/3 of total expenditures.
+Even if a tender is published, some of the information is often missing.
+It's not unusual to see for example the price either missing, or even set to zero or one euro.

+* The **company names are not standardized**.
+Governments can fill in company names in many ways and so make it very difficult to calculate how much a particular company is making from tenders in general.

+Part of this repository is a collection of cleaning scripts called `covidtenders`. `pandas` is used for the rest.